Skip to content

 GITLAB_SKIP_TLS_VERIFYfalseSkip TLS certificate verification for self-signed certs

-CAPABILITY_SURFACEfullResource and prompt catalog selector: full keeps the complete catalog; minimal keeps only gitlab://workspace/roots and disables optional resources and prompts
+CAPABILITY_SURFACEfullResource and prompt catalog selector: full keeps the complete catalog; minimal keeps gitlab://workspace/roots plus gitlab://tools, and disables optional resources, prompts, and workflow guides

 GITLAB_ENTERPRISEfalseEnable Enterprise/Premium tools in stdio mode.
 In HTTP mode, --enterprise can force the catalog; otherwise edition is auto-detected per token+URL entry